Mohamed-squared/Physics-test/chapters.md

 A. an area has no thickness; hence no physical standard can be built
 B. we live in a three (not a two) dimensional world
 C. it is impossible to express square feet in terms of meters
+D. area can be expressed in terms of square meters
+E. area is not an important physical quantity
-D. areanexped ts quare Ans: D
+Ans: D

 7. The SI base unit for mass is:
 A. gram